 Our Global Drug Development (GDD) organization oversees drug development activities for our Innovative Medicines Division and the biosimilars portfolio of our Sandoz Division.
-Development of products for the Surgical and Vision Care franchises within our Alcon Division and of small molecule generics for our Sandoz Division are not included in GDD.
+Development of small-molecule generics for our Sandoz Division is not included in GDD.
 GDD works collaboratively with the Novartis Institutes for Biomedical Research (NIBR), Innovative Medicines and Sandoz to execute our overall pipeline strategy and takes an enterprise approach to pipeline portfolio management.
 The GDD organization includes centralized global functions such as Regulatory Affairs and Global Development Operations, as well as Global Development units aligned with our business franchises.
-GDD was created to increase Group-wide coordination of drug development and to improve resource allocation, technology implementation and process standardization with a goal of further increasing innovation.
 GDD includes approximately 11,000 full-time equivalent associates worldwide.

-Under our Global Drug Development unit, the focus of our development program is to determine the safety and efficacy of a potential new medicine in humans.
+Under our Global Drug Development unit, the focus of our development program is to determine and then establish the safety and efficacy of a potential new medicine in humans.

 The traditional model of development comprises three phases, which are defined as follows:

-Phase I: These are the first clinical trials of a new compound, generally performed in a small number of healthy human volunteers, to assess the drug’s safety profile, including the safe dosage range.
+Phase I: The first clinical trials of a new compound, generally performed in a small number of healthy human volunteers, to assess the drug’s safety profile, including the safe dosage range.
 These trials also determine how a drug is absorbed, distributed, metabolized and excreted, and the duration of its action.

 Phase II: Clinical studies performed with patients who have the target disease, with the aim of continuing the Phase I safety assessment in a larger group, assessing the efficacy of the drug in the patient population, and determining the appropriate doses for further evaluation.